 - All construction shall comply with Knox County, State, and Federal requirements. - Cut or fill slopes greater than 3:1 are discouraged.
 Slopes shall not exceed 2:1.
 Where slopes exceed 3:1, they shall be planted with ground cover, meadow seed, or other acceptable plant material as approved by the DRB and MPC staff. - Ensure adequate drainage by maintaining to the greatest extent practical a minimum 2% slope across lawn areas and a minimum 1% slope on paved areas.
 In locations where driveways, walks, and parking areas cross drainage ways, culverts shall be provided to allow for natural drainage. - Integrate grading and drainage features for each parcel with the Business Park's overall storm water management system.
 Storm water systems shall meet all the Knox County requirements and all the state and federal requirements.
-Combined storm water and sanitary sewers shall not be permitted. - Minimize the amount of cut and fill with site sensitive development and grading practices.
-Provide a gentle grade change at site boundaries between excavation on site and existing grades off site. - Swales should be designed with a rounded bottom and with a gentle transition to existing grade.
+Combined storm water and sanitary sewers shall not be permitted. - Minimize the amount of cut and fill and tree loss with site sensitive development and grading practices.
+Provide a gentle grade change at site boundaries between excavation on site and existing grades off site.

+- Swales should be designed with a rounded bottom and with a gentle transition to existing grade.
 Grade all dry storm water management areas to follow natural forms and with gradual side slopes so they appear as naturally occurring land forms.
 Water tolerant vegetation is the encouraged ground cover for swales except in locations runoff velocities do not allow.
 Stone may be used to line swales as needed.
 Waivers to this requirement will be considered by the DRB when sustainable design methods (such as low impact design) are used.
-Refuse and broken concrete shall not be permitted in swales.
+Refuse and broken concrete shall not be permitted in swales. - Grading shall not occur within the Preserved Natural Area except for trails, sanitary wastewater utility facilities, a driveway within with 50' wide driveway easement shown on Lots 1, 11 and 12 and as otherwise noted on the concept plan.